 During the transition period, which began in 2018 and is expected to continue through 2024, we currently estimate that we will incur transition costs of between \$145 million to \$155 million.
 These costs include employee relocation, severance, recruitment, and overlapping compensation and occupancy costs.
 Over this same period, we expect to realize total expense savings of between \$205 million to \$215 million.
 However, we did incur some transition costs before we began to realize expense savings.
-For the period beginning in 2018 and ending in the fourth quarter of 2022, we incurred \$120 million of cumulative transition costs compared to \$132 million of cumulative savings.
+For the period beginning in 2018 and ending in the fourth guarter of 2022, we incurred \$120 million of cumulative transition costs compared to \$132 million of cumulative savings.
 In addition, we incurred \$24 million of transition costs for the twelve months ended December 31, 2022, compared to \$43 million of expense savings, resulting in an overall net savings of \$19 million for the period.
 In 2022, our net income per unit ("EPU") increased \$0.07 as a result of our relocation strategy, which compares to the \$0.06 EPU increase that occurred in 2021.
 We also expect to achieve EPU accretion in each future year.
 Beginning in 2025, once the transition period has been completed, we estimate ongoing annual expense savings of approximately \$75 million to \$80 million, which will result from a combination of occupancy and compensation-related savings.
-Our estimates for both the transition costs and the corresponding expense savings are based on our current assumptions of employee relocation costs, we eventually record, the related expense savings we realize, and the timing of EPU impact may differ from our current estimates as we implement each phase of our headquarters relocation.
+Our estimates for both the transition costs and the corresponding expense savings are based on our current assumptions of employee relocation costs, severance, and overlapping compensation and occupancy costs.
+In addition, our estimates for both the timing of when we incur transition costs and realize the related expense savings are based on our current relocation implementation plan and the timing for execution of each phase.
+The actual total charges we eventually record, the related expense savings we realize, and the timing of EPU impact may differ from our current estimates as we implement each phase of our headquarters relocation.

-&lt;sup>2 Permanent capital means investment capital of indefinite duration, which may be withdrawn under certain conditions.
+2 Permanent capital means investment capital of indefinite duration, which may be withdrawn under certain conditions.
 Although Equitable Financial has indicated its intention over time to provide this investment capital to AB, which is mutually beneficial to both firms, it has no binding commitment to do so.